 The UK’s New Green Age: a step change in transport

 Decarbonisation calls for a £10bn investment programme in UK rail and mass transit systems, after research revealed that the UK has opportunities to improve infrastructure, learning lessons from international examples.
 As well as the economic benefits, the report reveals the true scale of environmental advancements that these schemes bring, including tackling carbon emissions, cleaning air and supporting modal shift.

 To support green transport options the report also calls for rolling out fleets of clean, zero emission hydrogen trains to replace polluting diesels and investment to speed up electrification projects and support initiatives such as Northern Powerhouse Rail and Midlands Engine Rail.
 These will all serve the multiple purposes of benefiting the economy, jobs, and our environment.

 We are working on a number of socio-economic impact reports, which showcase the impact Alstom has on different countries we operate in.
 These studies are based on a number of CSR-related KPIs connected to Alstom's CSR strategy pillars.
 As you read the reports, you will find we include several examples of how we use our strengths to assist and contribute to the betterment of the country, along with its citizens at large.

-We have worked, in collaboration with Ernst & Young, on Alstom India's first socio-economic impact report.
-The study focuses on the impact of Alstom in India and is based on the identification, computation and evaluation of more than 40 CSR-related KPIs.
+We have worked, in collaboration with Ernst & Young, on Alstom South Africa's first socio-economic impact report.
+The study focuses on the impact of Alstom in South Africa and is based on the identification, computation and evaluation of more than 40 CSR-related KPIs.
 You can find the full report below.